zrg444/stream-buddy/README.md

 - File count in download folder does not always update on app startup.
 - Some text needs to be fixed in the Feedback window.

+## Code Fixes
+- Remove windows as global variables for more efficent code.

 ## Planned Features
 Features that from your very own feedback that will be implemented in a future release.
 - Select Download Quality of Clips